gae-m/camEar-TV/README.md

 # camEar-osTV
-camEar App for Apple TV
+camEar app for Apple TV.

+To be used in pairs with camEar app for iOS device.
-- Add some video tracks
+- Add some video tracks.

+\
+\
+\
+Contributor:
+- Giovanna Golino
+- Gaetano Martedì
+- Stefano Gallo
+- Paolo Rito
+- Paolo Benitez